-Table 3-7: Table of Amendatory Terms Add Inserts new content into the CFR.
+Table 3-7: Table of A Amendatory Terms Add Inserts new content into the CFR.
 Example 3-55 Revise Replaces an existing CFR unit in its entirety.
 The smallest unit is a sentence.
-Example 3-57, Example 3-65, Example 3-66, Example 3-67 Remove Removes an existing CFR unit.
+Example 3-57, Example 3-65, Example 3-66, Example 3-67 Revise and republish Replaces an existing CFR unit in its entirety, using a combination of revision content and unchanged, republished content.
+Detail the changed vs. unchanged content in the preamble rather than in the instruction and eliminate sub-instructions.
+The smallest unit is a paragraph.
+See www.archives.gov/federal-register/write/ddh/revise-republish fo more information and explanation about using this instruction.
+Remove Removes an existing CFR unit.
 Example 3-58 Redesignate Transfers a CFR unit to a new designation.
 You CANNOT redesignate a CFR unit to a designation already in use.
 Example 3-58 Reserve Fills gaps in CFR numbering.
 Example 3-60, Example 3-61 Republish Sets out an unchanged CFR unit for the convenience of the reader, often to provide the context for an amendment.
 If you make a change to the republished text, it will not appear in the CFR.
 Example 3-63 Withdraw Cancels a previously published rule, signaling that those amendments will not go into effect.
+Example 3-8

-Example 3-8 Stay Temporarily or indefinitely suspends a CFR unit but leaves the text in place.
+Stay Temporarily or indefinitely suspends a CFR unit but leaves the text in place.
 The CFR unit is not legally effective and is not enforceable.
 Stayed text is frozen and cannot be amended.
 Example 3-14 , Example 3-18 Nomenclature Change Changes a term or phrase throughout a CFR unit.
 It is commonly used to change an office designation, a telephone number, or the title of an agency official.
 If the term occurs only in a handful of sections, do not amend the part; amend those specific sections.
-Example 3-62 Correct Corrects errors in a previously published rule document (see Chapter 5: How do I correct a document? for more information).
+Example 3-62 Correct Corrects errors in a previously published rule document (see Chapter 5: How do I correct or withdraw a document? for more information).
 Example 3-64